bp-ventures/lightecho-stellar-oracle/README.md

 Lightecho is a Stellar Oracle for emerging markets data and XLM volatility feeds.

-**Update 2023-Sep-18:**
-Due to the latest Futurenet reset and Soroban SDK updates, most of our codebase is not working and we're currently fixing the issues.

 This repository contains:

 - Oracle contract implementation for the Soroban Smart Contracts platform